Behind the Scenery

-Spend some time at leisure for lunch before a matinée performance, capping off our final day at the Stratford Festival.
+Spend some time at leisure for lunch before a matinée performance of To Kill a Mockingbird, Harper Lee’s beloved and enduring tale of moral clarity in an unjust world, capping off our final day at the Stratford Festival.
 In the evening, enjoy a special farewell dinner with Jonathan and fellow travellers.

 Spend a morning and early afternoon at leisure, before a mid-afternoon check out from the hotel and transfer to Toronto Airport.

 Tour arrangements conclude on arrival at Toronto airport.
 Suggested return flights to Australia or New Zealand from 20:00.
 Renaissance Tours or your travel agent can assist you with your travel arrangements.

 09 April 2018

 Please see booking conditions for fitness level definitions.